• Proposed

 Threats

-Abrachium floriforme is threatened by anthropic processes that influence the vegetation reduction of Atlantic Forest and Caatinga biomes.
-In the Atlantic Forest, threats are based on agricultural activities, monoculture plantations, and growing urbanization (Rezende et al. 2018).
-Regarding the Caatinga, the exaggerated fragmentation due to anthropic actions has already reduced the biome to half of its total extension, and the remaining fragments are influenced by fire, deforestation for the formation of pastures, and biological invasion, mainly in the northern and northeastern portion of the biome (Câmara et al. 2015; Beuchle et al., 2015; Antongiovanni et al., 2020).
-Threats to insects, the main spore dispersers of the species, are also a threat since without a disperser this species has no other technique to expand its area, except using asexual mycelial growth.
+Abrachium floriforme is threatened by anthropic processes and climate change that influence the vegetation reduction of Atlantic Forest and specially to those small fragments of forests in altitudinal areas of Caatinga biomes.
+In the Atlantic Forest, threats are based on agricultural activities, alien species, monoculture plantations, and growing urbanization (Rezende et al. 2018).
+Regarding the Caatinga domain, the exaggerated fragmentation due to anthropic actions has already reduced the domain to half of its total extension, and the remaining fragments are influenced by fire, deforestation for the formation of pastures, and biological invasion (Câmara et al. 2015; Beuchle et al., 2015; Antongiovanni et al., 2020), mainly for “brejos de altitude”.

 Conservation Actions